 Our first preparedness challenge in July is to buy fire safety and rescue equipment.
-Most of only think of fires that are caused be humans, but earthquakes, tornadoes, and electrical storms, and other disasters cause fires as well.
+Most of us only think Our first preparedness challenge in July is to buy fire safety and rescue equipment.
+Most of us think fires are only caused by humans, but earthquakes, tornadoes, electrical storms, and other disasters cause fires as well.
 So, it’s important to be prepared with some basic safety and rescue equipment.
 If your finances are tight, you can buy these over time.
 Let’s look at a few of those basics.

 Let firefighters or other first responders do the rescuing whenever possible.
 However, you may be the only person around who can help someone escape a fire or other disaster.
 If you aren’t strong enough or trained to rescue someone, keep equipment on hand for someone else to help you.

-- Emergency Auto Safety Hammer – to break in or out of a car or window.
+G. Emergency Auto Safety Hammer – This hammer will help you break in or out of a window or car.

 Best wishes and be safe!